goochjs/goochjs.github.io/_posts/2017-01-21-virtualbox-networking.md

     auto eth1
     iface eth1 inet dhcp

-Whilst you're on the server, update the VM's hostname and IP addresses in both `/etc/hosts`.
+Whilst you're on the server, update the VM's hostname and IP addresses in `/etc/hosts`.
 It should look something like this (of course, your IP address may vary):-

     127.0.0.1       localhost
     127.0.1.1       yourserver